erlang/otp/erts/emulator/internal_doc/beam_makeops.md

          +--------------------+--------------------+

-This example and all other examples in the document assumes a 64-bit archictecture, and furthermore that pointers to C code fit in 32 bits.
+This example and all other examples in the document assumes a 64-bit architecture, and furthermore that pointers to C code fit in 32 bits.

 `I` in the BEAM virtual machine is the instruction pointer.
 When BEAM executes an instruction, `I` points to the first word of the